 Formerly known as the "Red Folder," this online resource developed by the Office of the Dean of Students is your guide to helping students who are in difficulty and/or who are exhibiting worrisome behaviour.*

-[PDF] version is available for you to view and/or print.
+A printable version is available for you.
 A web version is provided below.

 Helping Students in Difficulty

 Contact numbers and a brief description of the services available to help YOU to help a student who is in personal distress are provided.

 If you are dealing with students in difficulty: